top of page

 about.

-Two films Stacy edited inspired the introduction of bipartisan legislation in the US Congress: OUR FATHER (Netflix), a documentary thriller directed/produced by Lucie Jourdan for Blumhouse, was top ten on Netflix world-wide for several weeks and led to a fertility fraud bill proposal, and INHOSPITABLE, a film directed/produced by Sandra Alvarez about the role of hospitals in our broken healthcare system, was a key resource for Rep Pramila Jayapal when she introduced the Stop Anticompetitive Healthcare Act.
-Goldate also co-directed and produced A GREATER SOCIETY with Craig A. Colton, a film they used to get out the vote for the 2018 Midterms.
+Two films Stacy edited inspired the introduction of bipartisan legislation in the US Congress: OUR FATHER (Netflix), a documentary thriller directed/produced by Lucie Jourdan for Blumhouse, was top ten on Netflix world-wide for several weeks and led to a fertility fraud bill proposal, and INHOSPITABLE, a film directed/produced by Sandra Alvarez about the role of hospital consolidation in our broken healthcare system, was a key resource for Rep Pramila Jayapal when she introduced the Stop Anticompetitive Healthcare Act.
+Goldate also co-directed and produced A GREATER SOCIETY with Craig A. Colton, a film they used to get out the vote for the 2014 Midterms.

 Goldate enjoys mentoring aspiring, emerging, and mid-career editors.
 She is a Karen Schmeer Documentary Fellowship Mentor, speaks to film students on college campuses, and consults on documentaries.
 Her latest consulting project, HBO’s THE STROLL, won the Clarity of Vision Award at Sundance 2023 and was directed by Zackary Drucker & Kristen Lovell, produced by Matt Wolf, and edited by Mel Sukekawa-Mooring.
-She is also a member of The Television Academy, Film Fatales, and is in Vanderbilt University's Media Hall of Fame.
+She is also a member of American Cinema Editors (ACE), The Television Academy, Film Fatales, and is in Vanderbilt University's Media Hall of Fame.

 RESUME